DanielOaks/UnityResponseSystem/README.md

 Apply the `RSEntity.cs` component to your nodes (NPCs, elements that NPCs will interact with, the player), I like doing this to an empty parented to the node so I can place the resulting text mox more easily.
 Create one empty node in your scene with the `RSManager.cs` component.
 Some good default bucket keys on the manager are `concept` (Empty Means All unchecked) and `map` (Empty Means All checked).

+You should create a class based on `RSEntity` for any node that will idle, so that you can dynamically populate its fact dictionary (e.g. how far away from me is player right now, what state is the GameObject I'm associated with in?).
+You should do the same with `RSManager`, and populate the world information just the same.

 ## License
 The design and function of this code borrows heavily from other sources noted above (Valve's talk and the pages explaining how their implementation of this system works).
 I consider the ResponseSystem code and associated spreadsheet to be licensed under CC0 Public Domain, with a few MIT-licensed components.
 Attribution would be cool if you use this, but isn't required.